sedexch/sedexch.github.io/docs/client-container-v6/basic-concepts.md

 # Overview and Basic Concepts

 **On this page you get an overview of the sedex client as a Docker container and the basic concepts involved.
-Before you start using the sedex Client as a Docker container, it is important to understand this page.**
+Before you start using the sedex Client as a Docker container, it is important to understand these concepts.**

 ## Overview of the sedex Client as a Docker Container

-With the official Docker image provided by the sedex service, you can run the current sedex Client as a Docker container.
-All functionality provided by sedex can be used comfortably with all the advantages of containers.
+With the official Docker image provided by sedex, you can run the current sedex Client as a container.
+All functionality provided by sedex can be used comfortably with all advantages containers have to offer.

 The diagram below shows the main components of the sedex Client Docker container.
 The components are described individually below the diagram.